riziamm/riziamm.github.io/_pages/about.md

 ---
 <!-- ![Illustration of Applied DL for Computer Vision applications](/images/500x300.png){:.align-right width="200px"} -->

-👩‍💻  I'm a research fellow at the Australian National University's Neuroinformatic group, working with Dr. Hanna Suominen.
+I am a Research Fellow in the Neuroinformatics Group at the Australian National University’s School of Computing, working with Professor Hanna Suominen.
+My research focuses on advanced computer vision and deep learning, with the goal of building intelligent systems that enhance human capabilities.

-🤖 My research interests are in advanced computer vision and deep learning, focusing on creating intelligent systems to assist humans.
-I have a research background in autonomous navigation, AI-enabled intelligent aerial inspection, and computational fluid dynamics.
-I am passionate about pushing the boundaries of computer vision and machine learning to solve real-world problems, particularly in the fields of healthcare and maintenance, by developing practical and scalable solutions.
+My background spans autonomous navigation, AI‑enabled aerial inspection, and computational fluid dynamics, giving me a strong foundation in both engineering and applied artificial intelligence.
+I am passionate about pushing the boundaries of computer vision and machine learning to address real‑world challenges, particularly in healthcare and infrastructure maintenance, by developing practical and scalable solutions.

+As a committed early‑career academic with nine years of experience in engineering and AI research, I specialize in computer vision, generative AI, and cross‑domain anomaly detection.
+With roots in mechanical and aerospace engineering, I bring a transdisciplinary perspective to my work.
+I am driven to leverage this expertise in both research and education to create meaningful impact across academia and industry.

 <!-- <img style="float: right;" src="/images/500x300.png"> -->

-👩‍🎓  In December 2022, I received my Ph.D. from the Department of Aerospace & Mechanical Engineering at the University of Texas at El Paso, where I was a member of the NASA MIRO Aerospace Center's (cSETR) Drone team.
-I was fortunate to be advised by Dr. Angel Fores-Abad and Dr. Ahsan Choudhuri.
-Throughout my doctoral studies, I had the privilege of participating in a range of impactful projects, in collaboration with industrial partners and generously funded by the National Energy Technology Laboratory (NETL) of the U.S. Department of Energy (DOE) from 2018 to 2022.
+In December 2022, I completed my PhD in Aerospace and Mechanical Engineering at the University of Texas at El Paso, where I was part of the NASA MIRO Aerospace Centre’s Drone team (cSETR).
+I was fortunate to be advised by Dr Angel Fores‑Abad and Dr Ahsan Choudhuri, and throughout my doctoral studies, I contributed to a range of impactful projects in collaboration with industry partners, generously supported by the National Energy Technology Laboratory (NETL) of the U.S. Department of Energy (DOE) between 2018 and 2022.

-🎖️ I am originally from Dhaka, Bangladesh.
-I served in the Bangladesh Air Force as a Maintenance Engineering Officer for over a decade, retiring as a Squadron Leader.
-I was awarded the prestigious Chief of Air Staff's trophy as the best all-rounder from the Air Force Academy.
+I am originally from Dhaka, Bangladesh, and served in the Bangladesh Air Force as a Maintenance Engineering Officer for over a decade, retiring with the rank of Squadron Leader.
+During my service, I was honoured with the Chief of Air Staff’s Trophy as the best all‑rounder from the Air Force Academy.

-🗺️ Besides my scientific interests, I am an avid traveler; I like to read, hike, and craft in my spare time.
+Besides my scientific interests, I enjoy travelling, reading, hiking, and crafting in my spare time.

 News and Updates